 Research can serve as an invitation for external stakeholders to engage in true partnerships with the university.
 We need a greater emphasis on aligning our research strengths and mission with real and positive changes in the broader community.
 Translating our research into how it can benefit society is important to improve the public’s capacity to make informed decisions on issues vital to the health and wellbeing of Tennessee and beyond.

-What Support Does ORE Offer?
+What Support Does UT Offer?

-We have brought together several areas to form cohesive support for your proposal.
+Through ORE and the Division of Student Success, we have brought together several areas to form cohesive support for your proposal.
 This assembled list of projects are ones for which our staff can provide administrative and logistical assistance to support your efforts, including estimated budgets and on-campus connections.
 These projects range from simple to complex based on your level of ambition.
 We are also open to working with you on new ideas you may have or that may provide a closer fit to your research objectives.

 - Work with a community partner for the mutually beneficial exchange of knowledge, connected to your research project